mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

 Let's step back for a minute.
 First, we transformed raw performance data into a story.
 Next, we spent a couple hours investigating each story.
-We've now navigated our complex system and isolated a particular component that causes a measurable slowdown in a known context that's necessarily important to us and our customers.
+We've now navigated our complex system and isolated a particular component that causes a measurable slowdown in a known context.
 Y'all, that was the hard part.
 Now comes the fun stuff.

 How you sort your issues is up to you; at this stage you have all the information necessary to inform prioritization.
 You understand the who, what,